halcyonseeker/dotfiles/README.md

-I like to use Emacs for weird things like email and pdf previews of LaTeX documents, so my configuration relies on some external packages like imagemagick, texlive, gpg, pass, and mu4e.
+I like to use Emacs for weird things like email and pdf previews of LaTeX documents, so my configuration relies on some external packages like imagemagick, texlive, gpg, pass, protonmail-bridge, and mu4e.

 My configuration heavily depends on melpa packages like AucTeX and Evil Mode, so `M-x package-refresh-contents` and `M-x package-install-selected-packages` are required.

-Additionally, in order to do email in emacs I need things that I don't keep in this repository like my password-store and external programs like protonmail-bridge.
+I'm slowly rewriting everything to just work<sup>TM<sup> with the `use-package` macro.
+I should also take advantage of emacs' ability to compile elisp to reduce the startup time.

 ### neo(vim)
 I prefer neovim to vim, but I think this configuration should work